 From muggy to melt: a guide to what all those words on Love Island actually mean

-Our unofficial dictionary guide to what the Islanders are on about with their melty, salty, snakey and aggy lingo
+Our unofficial dictionary guide to what the Islanders are on about with their melty, salty, snakey and aggy lingo, phrases and sayings

 Love Island undoubtedly has its own language.